 Applications must be postmarked, provided to a delivery service, or electronically submitted through Grants.gov by 11:59 p.m.
 EDT on November 7, 2023.
 The grant schedule below provides additional information about the general timing of the grant cycle stages.

 August 1: Announcement of federal funding opportunity posted on Grants.gov.

 August 1 – November 7: Submission period.
 Applications must be received by 11:59 p.m.
 EDT on November 7, 2023.

 November/December: Proposals screened for eligibility and required elements; reviewers solicited and assigned to proposals; proposals undergo technical review.

 January/February: Program Review Panel meeting convened; funding recommendations made.

 March: Assistant Administrator for Fisheries reviews recommended proposals and makes final selections.
 Pre-award negotiations with recommended applicants.
 Notifications made to unsuccessful applicants.

 April/May: Completion of required environmental and legal reviews; submission of award files to NOAA Grants Management Division.

-May-June: NOAA Grants Officer finalizes Fiscal Year 2018 awards.
-Award recipients and non-recipients notified via e-mail.
+May-June: NOAA Grants Officer finalizes Fiscal Year 2024 awards and award recipients formally notified.